FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/_index.md

 ## Defining the unified configuration parameters

-The Transfer CFT installation process automatically sets the following Transfer CFT unified configuration parameters to enable <span class="mc-variable suite_variables.TrustedFileName variable">TrustedFile</span> functioning.
+The Transfer CFT installation process automatically sets the following Transfer CFT unified configuration parameters to enable {{< TransferCFT/trustedfilename  >}} functioning.
 For information on uconf, see [About the Unified Configuration](../../admin_intro/uconf).

 <table>
    <thead>